-At the School’s core are nine Full-Time, professional programs, each of which offer intensive, hands-on training.
+At the School’s core are nine full-time, professional Career Training programs, each of which offer intensive, hands-on training.

 The two-year Bookbinding program teaches students how to make, restore, and preserve books and other printed treasures.
 Students craft historic and modern binding structures, create and repair cloth, paper, and leather bindings, and more.

 The two-year Cabinet & Furniture Making program teaches fine craftsmanship through projects incorporating 18th- and 19th-century models.
 With these as a foundation, graduates can design and build furniture of any era.

 Our Carpentry program encourages a commitment to excellence and a mastery of the craft.
 In nine months, students learn how to construct and renovate residential and commercial buildings from frame to finish.

 The two-year Jewelry Making & Repair program attracts students from around the world who share a love of materials, artistic expression, and working with their hands to make jewelry that transcends time.

 We offer two nine-month courses—Basic Piano Technology and Advanced Piano Technology—both of which attract students who share a passion for music, problem solving and mechanics, and hand skills used to restore and care for beautiful musical instruments.

 The two-year Preservation Carpentry program teaches time-honored skills and engages students who have a love of history, materials, and hand skills—to build, restore, and preserve beautiful structures that last.

 The three-year Violin Making & Repair program provides a solid foundation to the art and science of stringed instrument making, exceptional craftsmanship, and an introduction to restoration.